Skip to main content

 Can I file Form I-129 if I've already left the country or my situation has changed?

-Consult the official I-129 instructions for detailed guidance tailored to your specific immigration case and circumstances.
+Review the official I-129 instructions for your situation.

 What supporting documents do I need for I-129?